divergentbeats/Chillspace/README.md

-# Youth Mental Wellness
+# Chillspace

-A supportive platform for young people to prioritize their mental health and well-being.
+A supportive platform for mental wellness and productivity, designed to help you find your calm and build sustainable habits.

 ## Getting Started